Hampton, Kansas

 Hampton, Kansas, is an extinct town in Rush County.

-Located on Big Timbers Creek along the Fort Hays-Fort Dodge Trail, this stop once provided good water and grass for travelers.
-Here, a small community called Hampton, named for Joe Hampton, the area’s first settler, was established.
+Located on Big Timbers Creek along the Fort Hays-Fort Dodge Trail in the northwestern part of the county.
+This stop once provided travelers with good water and grass.
+A small community called Hampton was established in 1876 and named for Joe Hampton, the area’s first settler.

 Monty Leach operated a small store at the crossing and became the town’s first postmaster on February 2, 1877.
 The small community began to grow, and Richard Mulroy built a two-story house and later a hotel.
 More businesses were soon established, including the Noble Brothers Store and a blacksmith shop operated by Billy Metz.